-- You can defer all or a portion of Local Improvement Charges for Sewer (including trunk sewer charges), Water or Road Improvements. - The total amount of all taxes or charges deferred cannot be more than 75% of the assessed value of the property.
+- You can defer all or a portion of Local Improvement Charges for Sewer (including trunk sewer charges), Water or Road Improvements. - The total amount of all taxes or charges deferred cannot exceed 75% of the assessed value of the property.